hkhanna/mistbat/README.md

 ### Procedure
 1. Loads the transaction history for each exchange via the API if possible
-2. Saves the raw responses from each service
+1. Saves the raw responses from each service
-3. Loader for each exchange has a parser that parses raw response and turns it into Event objects (e.g., Send, Receive, Exchange)
+1. Loader for each exchange has a parser that parses raw response and turns it into Event objects (e.g., Send, Receive, Exchange)
-  5. A separate "annotations" file adds information to each transaction that cannot be obtained from the exchange (e.g., my notes about the trade).
+1. A separate "annotations" file adds information to each transaction that cannot be obtained from the exchange (e.g., my notes about the trade).
+1. The fmv information is added to each transaction where it hasn't been provided by the loader.
+It pulls the data from a cached file.
+If the fmv info isn't available, it will exit and ask you to run `updatefmv` to get the data.
-6. The transactions are processed with the annotations and the modified transactions are returned.
+1. The transactions are processed with the annotations and the modified transactions are returned.
-7. Every Send event must have a corresponding Receive event and it can imply the fee implied fee
+1. Every Send event must have a corresponding Receive event and it can imply the fee implied fee
-8. On coinbase, sent amount includes fee, received amount does not
+1. On coinbase, sent amount includes fee, received amount does not
-9. Event ids are in the form of a three letter code for the exchange and a 5 char hash generated from the event data. e.g., coi-42ih5
+1. Event ids are in the form of a three letter code for the exchange and a 5 char hash generated from the event data. e.g., coi-42ih5
-10. Transaction ids are in the same form, except the exchange code has x appended, and
+1. Transaction ids are in the same form, except the exchange code has x appended, and
-11. If its a SendReceive tx, then the four letter code is srtx (since its not just one exchange).
+1. If its a SendReceive tx, then the four letter code is srtx (since its not just one exchange).
 The 5 character hash is the last two characters from the send hash, a '/' character and the last two characters from the receive hash.
-12. With a list of all transactions, can do whatever analysis that needs to be done.
+1. With a list of all transactions, can do whatever analysis that needs to be done.

+### Tax
+1. We get the fmv of cryptocurrencies that were not provided by the loader by polling the cryptocompare API and saving the fmv of the currency.
+The number we get is for EOD GMT.
+2. For exchanges between cryptocurrencies, we "imply" the fee based on the fmvs of the exchanged coins.
+A lot of times, this results in a negative fee (probably due to fluctuations in prices before fmv is captured at EOD), in which case we just say the fee is 0 for tax purposes.
+3. We always use the "implied" fee rather than the reported fee, since the missing value in the exchange is really the fee in the transaction.